Looking for Investing Tips for Beginners?

 I prefer the A simply because once I’ve paid the fee, no matter what I do with the money or how much it grows to, it’s 100% mine.

-One thing you can look at on the fund reports are what they call the expense ratio.
+One thing you can look at on the fund reports is what they call the expense ratio.

 As the name implies, this refers to how much of the total you have to pay for expenses.
 Obviously the smaller the number the better.
 Ideally look for expense ratios well under 1%.